A supervised preparer is an individual who does not sign, nor is required to sign, tax returns as a paid preparer. A supervised preparer is either

 - Preparer(s) Menu

-- Select the preparer and select Edit
+- Select the preparer, then Edit

 - Select Supervised Preparer and enter the Supervisor’s Preparer Code when prompted.